 Opens late October.
 Over the years they have grown bit by bit and they expanded from one yard to two, creating a path that winds through two yards with many experiences including the original cemetery (evolved), pirate grotto, swamp, haunted forest, mad science lab and spider lair.
 Every year some things change and some stay the same.
 The haunt has gotten bigger, smaller and then bigger again.
 It is always an adventure to create this haunt along with our friends who volunteer to build and act in the haunt.
 We invite you to come enjoy our haunt with us!

 Great America’s Halloween Haunt - Santa Clara, CA

-Halloween Haunt opens September 21st.
-The amusement park Great America operates a Halloween haunt on Friday, Saturday, and Sunday.
+Halloween Haunt will not open in 2020 given the current virus issues.
+The park will open next year.
+The amusement park Great America operates a Halloween haunt on Friday, Saturday, and most Sunday nights.
 The haunt runs from 7 pm to midnight.
 The regular park is open Saturday and Sunday in October from 10 am to 5:30 pm.
 There are several days and nights that are family friendly including Snoopy’s Trick or Treating.
 Check website advance ticket prices.